7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Configure-Virtual-Networks.md

 #### Peering

-Azure Virtual network peering is nontransitive meaning only directly peered can communicate.
+Azure Virtual network peering is non-transitive meaning only directly peered can communicate.

 You can connect to your on-premises network from a peered virtual network if you enable gateways transit from a virtual network that has a VPN gateway.